beginning of content

 Can ketamine cause long-term problems?

-People who use ketamine long-term can develop:
+People who use ketamine long-term can get:

 Regular users of ketamine are also more likely to have social, work and financial problems.